How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 }

-The Emergency Fix: Pattern That Saved $180K
+The Emergency Fix: A Pattern for This Scenario

 # Get the ConfigMap JSON